Home | About USIG | What's New | Events

 B. Public Benefit Status

-1. A description of the activity of the organization and a statement that the organization does not exclude non-members from its services;
+b) the organization does not exclude non-members from benefiting from its services;

 IV.
 Specific Questions Regarding Local Law